Adobe-Marketing-Cloud/experiencemanager-java-designimporter/README.md

 ## Writing your own TagHandler

-Writing TagHandler should be fairly easy once you understand the architecture as described above.
+Writing TagHandler should be fairly easy once you understand the architecture described above.
 Enlisted below are the cookbook steps you'll need to follow, in order to write your own TagHandlers:

 - Define your TagHandler implementation class.
+	- The TagHandler has to be designed keeping in mind the HTML fragment it shall handle.
 - Define your TagHandler factory
 - Create and deploy bundle